rhbvkleef/EC4P/chat.md

 - `<argument>` Optional argument

-The CHALLENGES extension has the following format:
+The CHAT extension has the following format:

 ## Client -> Server